History & Traditions

 Today, the St. Anselm’s Abbey School community consists of 265 young scholars in Forms A through VI and their families, more than 60 Benedictine and lay faculty members and over 1,500 alumni.
 More than 75 years after the first freshman class enrolled at the Priory School, the school continues to pursue its mission “to create an atmosphere of peace, a sense of service to community, and a willingness within our students to work toward a balance in mind, body and spirit.”

 Upon entering St. Anselm’s, each student becomes a member of one of four Houses named for important figures in the school’s history: Alban House, named for Fr.
 Alban Boultwood, the first Abbot of St. Anselm’s Abbey; Austin House, named for Fr.
 Austin McNamee, the school’s founding Headmaster; Main House, named for Fr.
 John Main, the school’s fifth Headmaster; and Moore House, named for Fr.
 Thomas Verner Moore, founder of the monastery and school.

-Each House is led by two members of the Sixth Form and is made up of students in all Forms.
+Each House is led by one member of the Sixth Form, an assistant in the Fifth Form, and is made up of students in all Forms.
 The four houses compete each year for the House Cup, winning points for their performance in intramural athletics, academic achievement, and participation in extracurricular and community service activities.

 St. Anselm’s Invitational Basketball Tournament

 Each year, St. Anselm’s Abbey School plays host to the Washington region’s longest-running interscholastic basketball tournament, the St. Anselm’s Invitational.
 The tournament was established in 1948 by longtime basketball coach Bob Dwyer and Fr.
 Hugh Monmonier, OSB, who later became the school’s third Headmaster.